wp-plugins/nextgen-facebook/readme.txt

 = 6.16.2dev1 =

-Improved the management of UTF-8 encoded and non-encoded strings internally, improved the detection of 3rd party plugins for conflict and addon support checks.
+Improved the management of html encoded and non-encoded strings internally, improved the detection of 3rd party plugins for conflict and addon support checks.

 = 6.16.1 =